yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apigateway.md

 #### Audit trail

 API Gateway satisfies audit requirements by enabling service transactions to be archived in a tamper-proof store for subsequent audit.
-Axway also facilitates privacy compliance support by allowing sensitive information, such as customer names, to be encrypted or stripped out of message traffic.
+It also facilitates privacy compliance support by allowing sensitive information, such as customer names, to be encrypted or stripped out of message traffic.

 ### Form factors